almostengr/almostengrwebsite/docs/blog/2020.03.15-8-steps-to-replace-a-toilet-fill-valve/index.md

 ﻿---
 title: 8 Steps to Replace A Toilet Fill Valve
 author: Kenny Robinson
-description: I cover how to replace teh fill valve on a toilet that is leaking or faulty.
+description: I cover how to replace the fill valve on a toilet that is leaking or faulty.
 keywords: toilet, fill value, toilet repair, toilet leaking, toilet fixes
 posted: 2020-03-15
 updated: 2020-07-08